B.S. in Nursing (B.S.N.)

 Laboratory experiences are concurrent with nursing theory and begin at the first semester of sophomore-level courses.
 Beginning at the sophomore level, students are assigned to a variety of clinical laboratory experiences at various locations including hospitals, clinics, nursing homes and community health agencies.
 The program is reviewed and evaluated periodically by the faculty, students, consumers, community health-care agencies and external accrediting bodies to assess quality and relevance.

 The Bachelor of Science in Nursing program is open to high school graduates, to college graduates holding a baccalaureate degree in a field other than nursing and to diploma or associate degree R.N.s.
 College graduates attend an accelerated track that is identical in nursing content to the four-year nursing program.
 The accelerated nursing program offers two options: one year program, beginning each year in May, that can be completed in one calendar year following fulfillment of all prerequisites and two year program, beginning each year in September, that can be completed in two calendar years following fulfillment of all prerequisites.
+(NOTE: The Nursing program at the Florham campus is a first-time freshmen cohort program only.
+Transfer students may enroll at the Teaneck campus).

 Nursing classes begin in the freshman year, followed by clinical rotations in a variety of health care facilities.
 Specialty areas studied include: nursing care of adults, nursing care of individuals with psychosocial problems, nursing care of children, women’s health, rehabilitative nursing and community health nursing.
 This program offers both full and part-time study options.